 We never travel without a padlock, for this very reason.
 We use this combination code padlock - it means we never have to worry about losing the key, and if airport security need to get into our bag, they can hopefully do it without having to destroy the lock.

 If you're staying in a private room but still want a little extra security, consider buying a Pacsafe bag for your valuables.
-They're pretty much indestructible and, if secured to a piece of furniture with a retractable cable, make getting into your bag or taking from the room damn near impossible.
+They're pretty much indestructible and make getting into your bag near impossible (just don’t leave it unattended though!)

 Don't take the hostels reassurances that "we've never had any problems like that here".
 Your travel insurance company won't care about this, and you can bet your bottom dollar that should the worst happen, that same hostel won't be buying you a new macbook.